meadowsrjack-rgb/boxstat/replit.md

 ### Backend
 The backend is built with Node.js and Express.js (TypeScript, ESM).
 It includes a custom email/password authentication system with verification and magic links, utilizing a pending registration system.
 Session management uses persistent Express sessions with PostgreSQL storage.
 CORS is configured for mobile apps and web browsers.
 Stripe handles payment processing, and WebSockets provide real-time features.
 APIs are RESTful.

+**Dual Authentication System**: The backend supports both session-based (for web browsers) and JWT token-based (for Capacitor mobile apps) authentication.

-**Session Authentication Status**: Web browser authentication works correctly using express-session with persistent PostgreSQL storage (tested and confirmed working).
-Session cookies are set with `SameSite=Lax` due to Replit's infrastructure (which terminates TLS upstream), preventing `SameSite=None` from being set.
-Same-origin requests (web browser) authenticate successfully.
+- **Web Browser Authentication**: Uses express-session with persistent PostgreSQL storage.
+Session cookies are set with `SameSite=Lax` due to Replit's infrastructure (which terminates TLS upstream).
+Same-origin requests authenticate successfully.

-**Capacitor iOS Authentication**: Cross-origin authentication is currently untested.
-If iOS testing reveals that cookies don't persist across requests:
-- **Short-term**: Implement JWT bearer tokens as an alternative authentication method for Capacitor
-- **Long-term**: Consider migrating to a hosting platform that properly forwards HTTPS metadata

-Multiple approaches to override `SameSite=Lax` were attempted (on-headers middleware, res.end override, req.socket.encrypted modification) but all failed due to express-session's internal cookie serialization occurring after middleware execution.
+- **Capacitor iOS Authentication**: Uses JWT bearer tokens stored in localStorage.
+The login endpoint returns a JWT token (30-day expiration) that is included in the `Authorization: Bearer <token>` header for all API requests.
+The `isAuthenticated` middleware checks both session cookies (for web) and JWT tokens (for Capacitor), allowing seamless authentication across platforms.

+- **Implementation Details**:
+  - JWT tokens are generated using the `jsonwebtoken` library with `JWT_SECRET` environment variable
+  - Frontend automatically detects Capacitor platform and uses appropriate auth method
+  - All API request helpers (`apiRequest`, `getQueryFn`, and direct fetch calls in services) include JWT headers when running on native platform
+  - Logout clears both session cookies and JWT tokens to ensure complete sign-out

 ### Database
 PostgreSQL, hosted on Neon serverless, is used with Drizzle ORM for type-safe operations.
 The schema supports users, teams, events, payments, facilities, and a 5-tier badge/trophy system.
 It includes structures for various programs, age/level divisions, and comprehensive user data fields.
 A dual-table structure manages player data, distinguishing between app users and Notion-synced roster data.
 A `playerId` field in the payments table ensures accurate per-player billing.
 A `pending_registrations` table prevents partial account creation during the multi-step registration process.